osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 GLOBALS_FILE=/etc/kolla/globals.yml
 ```

-##### Step 10: You need to configure the globals.yaml file based on the deployment environment:
+##### Step 10: Execute the following commands which will configure the globals.yaml file.
+You need to make changes to the command based on the deployment environment:

 ```shell
 #Change the kolla_base_distro and kolla_install_type to match the type of docker images build in step 4.